 for all keys that don't match another entry (in this case, any key other thankey

-). - The forth entry shows how an example to override a treatment for a set of keys.
+). - The fourth entry shows an example on how to override a treatment for a set of keys.

 In this mode, the SDK loads the yaml file from a resource bundle file at the assets' project src/main/assets/splits.yaml